-Related Reading: 65+ Best Responsive WooCommerce WordPress Themes
+Related Reading: 15 of the Best WooCommerce WordPress Themes

 I’m going to give you an in-depth Shopkeeper WordPress theme review to see if it’s worth your money.
 At first glance, the theme has almost a five star rating from a decent customer sample size, and the $58 price tag isn’t all that crazy, considering you receive a premium theme with solid customer support and a few premium plugins.